MathOnco/valis/README.rst

 The extracted and registered ROI are shown below:

 .. image::  https://github.com/MathOnco/valis/raw/main/examples/expected_results/roi/ihc_roi.png
-.. .. image::  ../examples/expected_results/roi/ihc_roi.png

 Converting slides to ome.tiff
 -----------------------------
 In addition to registering slide, VALIS can convert slides to ome.tiff, maintaining the original metadata.
-If the original is image is not RGB, the option :code:`perceputally_uniform_channel_colors=True` can be used to give each channel a perceptually uniform color, derived from the `JzAzBz <https://www.osapublishing.org/DirectPDFAccess/5166548C-BD18-487D-8601630F3A343883_368272/oe-25-13-15131.pdf?da=1&id=368272&seq=0&mobile=no>`_ colorspace.
-An advantage of using perceptually uniform colors is that markers should appear brighter only if there is higher expression, not because the color (such as yellow) is perceived to be brighter.
+If the original is image is not RGB, the option :code:`colormap` can be used to give each channel a specific color.
+If :code:`colormap` is not provided, the original channel colors will be used.
 .. code-block:: python

     from valis import slide_io